 Dublin Building Standards and Washington Township Fire Department must inspect all amusements and attractions, such as rides, inflatables and haunted houses.
 All rides must be inspected, licensed by and follow all rules and regulations of the Ohio Department of Agriculture.
 Horseback or pony rides are not permitted.

-A permit for temporary electrical service must be secured through Dublin Building Standards for generators over 5000 watts.
+A permit for temporary electrical service must be secured through Dublin Building Standards for towable generators.
 All outdoor extension cords must be 3-prong UL listed extension cords.

 Hard-wired electricity may be available in parks.
 Those with standard outlets may be used without prior authorization.
 In order to hook into other hard-wired electricity that may be available, prior permission must be received and will be coordinated with Parks personnel.